Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-supabase-to-a-nextjs-application.md

 ---
 layout: ../../layouts/Post.astro
-title: "Adding Supabase to a Next.js application"
+title: 'Adding Supabase to a Next.js application'
-metaTitle: "Adding Supabase to a Next.js application"
+metaTitle: 'Adding Supabase to a Next.js application'
 metaDesc: 'Adding Supabase realtime database to a Next.js application'
 image: /images/05-12-2021.jpg
 date: 2021-12-05T03:00:00.000Z
 tags:
   - nextjs
 ---

-Today we'll take a look at Supabase, the alternative to Firebase for your real-time database and user authentication.
+Today, we'll look at Supabase, the alternative to Firebase for your real-time database and user authentication.

-For this article, we'll include Supabase into our Next.js application to try out its superpowers.
+We'll include Supabase into our Next.js application to try out its superpowers for this article.

 Don't worry if you haven't used Next.js.
 I'll guide you through all the basics from scratch.